Robert “Sully” Sullivan

 Mark Hattersley

-Mark also served as President, Vice President and Advisor to the San Diego Songwriters Guild for over 10 years, but his chops extend beyond the creative and into the technical aspects of music production, including mixing, mastering and programming.
+Mark served as President, Vice President and Advisor to the San Diego Songwriters Guild for years, but his chops extend beyond the creative and into the technical aspects of music production, including mixing, mastering and programming at Rancho Bohemia Studios.

 Keys/Vocals